 Cryptsy had been feeling pressure for months as users pushed for the exchange to introduce USD trading.
 Indeed, one update on their site a couple of months back stated that USD will be coming soon.

 Ready to kick-off your Trading Game with Manchester United?Go to article >>

 The latest milestone marks a long journey traveled by Cryptsy.
 In an at CoinSummit, Cryptsy founder Paul Vernon described how the site didn’t even start out as an exchange and only took such a direction when people had nothing to do with their new coins.

 The introduction of fiat further cements their leading position in the altcoin trading space.
 Cryptsy will be the only exchange offering trading in fiat (with multiple coins) and over 150 crypto pairs, including Nxt- a tough coin to add due to its different architecture.

 So how will this affect the altcoin markets which Cryptsy supports?
 In the past, coins have shown explosive bursts in value prior to and immediately after their addition to an exchange.
 The coins usually came down to earth and often beyond as the reality set in that greater exchange-ability in no way entails enhancement of value.

 Here, one can speculate that both effects will be in play.
 Users tempted by the prospect of cashing out their coins, many of them exotic, may be more likely to do so now that they can avoid the multi-legged journey of converting to bitcoins, transferring them to their wallet or another exchange and then converting to fiat.
-The direct channel can thus drive down prices, especially in today’s struggling market with crypto prices undergoing their worst slump in months as traders despair and join the flight to security.
+The direct channel can thus drive down prices, especially in today’s struggling market with crypto prices as traders despair and join the flight to security.

 By the same token, traders looking to pile in the latest, hottest coin will be able to do so directly without having to progress through the bitcoin route, although it’s hard to imagine even greater exaggerations in price movement than we’re already seeing.